AlcantaraRW/bing-searches/README.md

 # bing-searches

-This is a Chrome extension that makes automatic random searches on Bing.
+This is a Chromium extension that makes automatic random searches on Bing.
 Great to achieve Microsoft Rewards Weekly Sets searches faster.

+**This extension works on Google Chrome and also on the latest version of Microsoft Edge, as shown on the GIF below.**

 ![](demo.gif)